State Amplification Subject To Masking Constraints: Gaussian Scenario

 \subsection{Comparison of inner and outer bounds for the degraded Gaussian channel}

 We now compare the uncoded scheme and the outer bound presented above.
-In particular, we show that the uncoded transmission scheme achieves certain corner points of the amplification-masking region and that the gap between the inner and outer bounds on the region is within $1/2$ bit for certain channel parameters.
+In particular, we show that the uncoded transmission scheme achieves certain corner points of the amplification-masking region and that the gap between the inner and outer bounds on the region is within $1/2$ bits for a wide set of channel parameters.
 We also show that the uncoded scheme achieves the optimal difference $R_a-R_l$.